 This is why we’ve decided to help you out by providing you with a simple and effective solution on how you can manage Multiple Jira Teams and a Single Project in the best way.
 Read our guide to learn how to manage a single project in Jira, but with multiple teams working on it.

-A resource management tool must help to stay on the same page with various users, especially when it comes to working within a single project.
+A resource management tool must help a team to stay on the same page with various users, especially when it comes to working within a single project.
 ActivityTimeline is a resource management app for Jira that covers such needs.

 Enjoy advanced epic management in ActivityTimeline.
 If a user clicks on the epic dialogue he/she receives an expanded view of the epic progress, estimate, and sub-tasks: